-Pharmaceutical compounding courses are scheduled throughout the year at our national training facility, which features hands-on, practice-based instruction in fully-functional standard and sterile labs.
-Additional classes are offered at Concordia University Wisconsin and Columbia Central University, Puerto Rico.
+Pharmaceutical compounding courses are scheduled throughout the year at our national training facility in Bartlett, Tennessee, which features hands-on, practice-based instruction in fully-functional standard and sterile labs.
+Certain classes are offered at Concordia University Wisconsin.
 Online CE Home Study programs and ACA Compound Academy (for pharmacy school students and recent graduates), and Customized On-Site Training are also available.

 Advantages of ACA training include:

 - Participants use APIs for more accurate compounding experience

 - Small class sizes and personal attention from instructors

 - Unbiased presentation featuring multiple product lines and equipment

 - Updated content to reflect the latest developments in compounding.

 Compounding courses allow pharmacists, pharmacy technicians, and marketers to further their knowledge and provide support for pharmacies interested in adding product lines in order to expand business and better serve their patients and communities.
 Membership is not required for registration: however, Fellows and members of the ACA receive discounts on educational opportunities.

 ACA’s instructors bring real-world experience and insights into the classroom and provide technical and marketing experience.
 Click here for instructor bios.
 All classes taught at ACA National Training Center in Bartlett, Tennessee unless otherwise indicated.

 Click to join the monthly ACA/ACVP Educational Opportunities e-Newsletter: ACA/ACVP Education Newsletter